-Political Parties in the UK; Scottish Politics; The Extreme Right in Western Europe; Political Communication; Democratisation; Human Rights; Nationalism; Understanding Public Policy; nordic Politics; Core Concepts in Political Science.
+Political Parties in the UK; The Extreme Right in Western Europe; Democratisation; Nationalism; Nordic Politics; Core Concepts in Political Science; Energy Politics.

-International Security; War and the International System; Middle Eastern Politics; Japan and the World; Human Security; Modern Day Latin America; Modernity and Islam; International Peace.
+International Security; War and the International System; Middle Eastern Politics; Human Security; Modern Day Latin America; Modernity and Islam; International Peace; Basque Politics.

 Teaching at levels 1 and 2 is by a combination of formal lectures and small group tutorials.
 Honours teaching varies in style, although many courses are based on seminars.
 Assessment is generally by traditional exams and assessed essays, although in some courses group work, projects and other techniques are used.
 Students are expected to write a dissertation in their final year.